 Deep in the heart of Southwest Georgia, near the junction of Georgia, Florida and Alabama, is Colquitt Georgia, a rural town that is an example of successful economic revitalization through cultural tourism.
 Faced with the challenge of dwindling stores and a shrinking population, community leaders Joy Jinks and Karen Kimbrel, working through Colquitt's Arts Council, created a folk life play that eventually created 60 new full and part time jobs and increased Miller County's revenue by $2 million annually.
 The successfull efforts of this small Southwest Georgia town is now being told in places as far away as Brazil and has given birth to a how-to manual on cultural tourism.

 Swamp Gravy, Colquitt's folk life play, is performed in Cotton Hall, a theater and museum that at one time was a cotton warehouse.
 The museum features antique furniture, farm implements and military memorabilia.
+Cotton Hall is also the venue for the May Haw Variety Shows that are a part of the annual May Haw Festival.
 Mural paintings depicting eleven Swamp Gravy stories decorate the walls of the local high school and several downtown buildings.